mstocco/mariostoc.co/content/traininglog/20201227-ironman2021-35weeksout.md

 I ran easy and generally felt pretty good on my feet; the exception being my **left piriformis** which is still knotted up and tender.

 ---
 Before I when to bed, I revisited an old Kelly Starrett video on piriformis syndrome.
-That knotted up tissue got worked over with a lacrosse ball.
-This has worked in the past; let's see how it feels tomorrow.
+That knotted up tissue got a solid work over with a lacrosse ball.
+This has worked in the past; let's see how it feels [tomorrow](ironman2021-34weeksout?sun).